Skip to main content

 The Western World – A World of Hypocrisy

-Europe, the land that wrote books about freedom and justice,
+Europe, the land that wrote books about freedom and justice, held Sarah Baartman in a cage of mockery.

 While philosophers in Paris were writing about "liberty, equality, fraternity",